How to Get Booked for Speaking Using Your Website

 Key MetricInquiry form submissionsSpeaking page views, reel plays, booking inquiries

-Primary CTA“Book a discovery call”“Book me to speak” or “Check availability”
+Primary CTA“Book a discovery call”“Book me to speak” or “Check my availability”

 One site is built to close clients.
 The other is built to get booked.
 If you’re trying to do both, you need to be intentional about how you structure each — because a site that tries to serve both goals equally usually ends up serving neither well.